 Unknown Places #18: The inverted tower in Quinta de Regaleira, Portugal

 This 27- deep well is a majestic site that people dubbed to be an inverted tower.
 Located in an estate in Sintra, Portugal.
-The estate is without a doubt a beauty outside and as well as inside.
-This mysterious spot lives explorers wondering if its really a well or an inverted tower.
+The estate is without a doubt a beautiful outside and as well as inside.
+This mysterious spot lives explorers wondering if it’s really a well or an inverted tower.
 What do you think?